alpha918/A-Miner/README.md

 - git clone https://github.com/alpha918/A-Miner.git
 - cd A-Miner

-Then , please typ in the following command to satisfy the miner's requirements ;
+Then , please type in the following command to satisfy the miner's requirements ;

 ---